-I was informed that I may withdraw my consent to my participation in the registry any time without justification.
+I was informed that I may withdraw my consent to participate in the registry any time without justification.
 In case of withdrawal, I may request that any remaining biospecimen and data be destroyed, deleted or anonymized.

-Please note: If an analysis has been completed, the data cannot be removed.
+Please note: If an analysis has been completed, your data cannot be removed.

-I have the right to be informed about the stored personal data concerning me (Art.
+I have the right to be informed about the stored personal data concerning myself (Art.
 15 DS-GVO).
-If I discover that incorrect personal data of me are being processed, I can demand correction (Art.
+If I discover that incorrect personal data of me is being processed, I can demand correction (Art.
 16 DS-GVO).